High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Experiments

 \section{Experiments}

-\textbf{Datasets.} To validate the performance of our \MODEL{}, we conduct extensive experiments on both synthetic and real-world data.
-We adopt the \textbf{\textit{synthetic}} HDR dataset from HDR-NeRF \citep{hdrnerf}, comprising 8 scenes rendered at $800\times 800$ resolution in Blender \citep{blender}, named as \textbf{\textit{Syn-8S}}.
+\textbf{Datasets.} To validate the performance of LCD-GS, we conduct extensive experiments on both synthetic and real-world data.
+We adopt the \text{synthetic} HDR dataset from HDR-NeRF \cite{hdrnerf}, comprising 8 scenes rendered at $800\times 800$ resolution in Blender \cite{blender}, named as \textbf{\textit{HDR-Syn-8S}}.
 Each scene contains 35 multi-view HDR images, with every HDR image explicitly paired with 5 corresponding LDR captures taken at distinct shutter speeds.
 Critically, this multi-exposure LDR acquisition protocol which demands precise exposure bracketing, vibration-free camera rigs, and per-scene recalibration represents a costly and tedious process that severely limits real-world deployment scalability.

-For real-world evaluation, we introduce \textbf{\textit{\RAWDATASET}}, a new multi-view RAW dataset comprising four indoor and outdoor scenes with geometrically and photometrically complex characteristics.
-Capturing this dataset required careful calibration and synchronization of multiple RAW-capable cameras under challenging illumination conditions, including strong direct sunlight (Bag scene) and severe back-lighting with extreme dynamic range silhouetting (Chair scene).
-Unlike existing datasets that rely on synthetic HDR data or simple exposure bracketing, \RAWDATASET{} provides native single-exposure RAW captures with precise camera poses, making it a valuable resource for HDR-aware 3D reconstruction research.
-The acquisition process involved significant effort in multi-camera calibration, pose estimation under varying lighting, and quality control to ensure radiometric consistency across views.
-Please refer to Sec.
-2 in the Supplementary Material for detailed capture protocols and dataset statistics.
+For real-world evaluation, we introduce \textbf{\textit{iHDR-4S}}, a new multi-view HDR dataset comprising 4 indoor scenes with geometrically and photometrically complex characteristics captured by an iPhone 14 Pro.
+Unlike existing datasets that rely on synthetic HDR data or simple exposure bracketing, iHDR-4S provides HDR captures with precise camera poses, making it a valuable resource for HDR-aware 3D reconstruction research.
+Please refer to Sec. \ref{sec:app:datasets} in the Appendix for more details.